 Outside PureMilk, Tim enjoys sports, spending time with friends and enjoying New Zealand’s fantastic mountains and beaches as often as possible.

-In conjunction with FarmCare our PureMilk service is offered along with StockCare and GrazCare.
+In conjunction with FarmCare our PureMilk service is offered along with StockCare.
 Each of these services has been carefully developed over the years to help Kiwi farmers make the most of their resources.
 Each has been created to provide an expert perspective, the right tools and the specialist guidance necessary to ensure the right course of action is taken for any one farmer’s unique situation.

 The combined knowledge within this network ensures that advice is easily shared, and specialist expertise available when and where it is needed.
 The network is both wide-ranging and comprehensive while being individually focused and efficiently delivered.
 It is a holistic approach that makes certain that every detail is uncovered and all productivity gains made.